quil-lang/quil/spec/Quil.md

 each with probability 1/2").
 This is particularly relevant when considering the meaning of Quil programs involving measurement or classical control flow.

-A fuller discussion of the semantics of Quil may be found in the original Quil whitepaper
+A fuller discussion of the semantics of this aspect of Quil may be found in the original Quil whitepaper
 ```
 R. Smith, M. J. Curtis and W. J. Zeng, "A Practical Quantum Instruction Set Architecture," (2016),
   arXiv:1608.03355 [quant-ph], https://arxiv.org/abs/1608.03355